What Herbal Ingredients Are Used to Support Menopause Symptoms?

 This article is part of a broader, science-based resource exploring menopause as a whole-body biological transition involving gut health, hormone signaling, the microbiome, stress physiology, and circadian rhythm.
 For a structured overview of all related articles — including non-hormonal strategies, symptom-focused support, microbiome mechanisms, and ingredient-level science — visit the Menopause & Gut Health: Complete Science Hub.

-Common Questions About Hot Flashes, Mood & Sleep in Menopause
+Frequently Asked Questions About Hot Flashes, Mood & Sleep in Menopause:

 1. How does menopause affect gut health?